colemancda/the-swift-programming-language-spanish-mx/README.md

 Spanish (Mexico) translation of ‘The Swift Programming Language’ book.

-This project makes use of [Pandoc](http://pandoc.org/installing.html) to compile the markdown to an ePub.

-Compiled ePubs can be found in the [releases](https://github.com/Cananito/the-swift-programming-language-spanish-mx/releases) section.
+ePubs can be found in the [releases](https://github.com/Cananito/the-swift-programming-language-spanish-mx/releases) section.

 Tagging/versioning will follow the Language’s version numbers.